|

 Royal Navy, aboard the HMS "Vanguard".
 He had a long

-service and good conduct medal.
-He was 43 when he died
+London, he was 43 when he died

 on 9th July 1917.
 He was commemorated on the Portsmouth